MaryamAsgarinezhad/obsidian/Linux/CI-CD Pipeline.md

   stage: build
 ```

-    2- Push the changes to a specific branch or directory, set the build pipeline to "refs" and generate automatic tags:
+Approach 2- Push the changes to a specific branch or directory, set the build pipeline to "refs" and generate automatic tags:

 ```python
   build_dev: